 - Click here or call (408) 535-6139 ext.
 15013 to make an appointment for fingerprinting.

-- On the day of your appointment, please bring: your TB test results (must be within 60 days of your appointment); a valid picture ID (driver’s license, passport, etc.); AND $10 cash or check (no credit cards).
+- On the day of your appointment, please bring: your TB test results (must be within 60 days of your appointment); a valid picture ID (driver’s license, passport, etc.)

 Once your fingerprints have been cleared by the Department of Justice and FBI, you will receive an email confirmation letting you know that you have been cleared to volunteer.